 Because we had a nice, big house, and a little money now, we started to entertain at our house quite often.
 So, I began to drink more frequently than normal, and it snowballed.
 I had also developed a terrible addiction to video games.
 I’m talking marathon sessions of 6-8 hours per day, sometimes not even crawling into bed with Jennifer until daylight.

 God was blessing us, and we were ignoring Him.

 We began to argue a lot, not communicate, and it almost felt as if we were not even married.
-She did her own thing, and I did mine.
+She did her own thing and I did mine.
 We had money now, so we pretty much did whatever we wanted to.
-We stopped going to church, I never read my Bible or had devotional time and I had actually become very afraid of God.
-I turned into a bad husband, and a bad dad.
+We stopped going to church, I never read my Bible or had devotional time, and I had actually become very afraid of God.
+I turned into a bad husband and a bad dad.
 I was arrogant, selfish, and greedy.
-I was full of pride, excuses, blame, rage, cursing tirades, and then self-pity.
+I was full of pride, excuses, blame, rage, cursing tirades, drunken episodes, and then self-pity.
 I was denying who I really was in my spirit, so these actions and attitudes never sat right with me.
 I had forgotten who I truly was as a holy saint, therefore I lived a life of denial.

 Jesus was calling me to a deeper purpose…

 So I decided to just be a fun, drinking Christian.
 I would talk about God all the time with a beer in my hand.
 I’d post selfies with my Corona and barbecue on Saturday, and then on Sunday I’d check-in at church on Facebook–usually hungover.